francois-gm/go-kabk/2023-2024-go4-thesis-assignment/02a-html-boilerplate/03-exercise/README.md

 | 9 | Black and white | blocks appear, hard edges and contrast in blocks | Small is better | Different scales of text | Various alignments |
 | 10 | Main color, accent color | Blocks are suggested, rounded edges or opacious blocks | Balanced is better | Monotextual | Structured alignments |
 | 11 | Monochrome | Blocks appear, hard edges and contrast in blocks | Big is better | Different scales of text | Centered festival |

-Spend a ten minutes using CSS and the boilerplate to style your page based on the qualities you've received.